 Dreams are energetically true and probably more honest than your waking mind is comfortable with.
 They say “the truth will set you free” and I believe dreams are a doorway for finding the truths that will set you free, to find your way.

 Each night your dreams provide the current summary of your mental, emotional, physical and spiritual truth.
 They reveal who you are, aren’t and where the imbalances are.
 They even relate the present moment to the past, present and future.
-Dreams often reveal the obstacle, but they also show you solutions which encourage you to step back, reconsider, make changes, adopt a new way, stay the course with greater knowing or choose a different path.
+Dreams often reveal the obstacle, but they also show you solutions which encourage you to step back, reconsider, make changes, adopt a new way, stay the course with greater knowing or choose a different path altogether.
 Dreams use what you already know to communicate, and they even use your communication style to do it.

 Your whole person knows the truth of what is around you all the time.
 Unfortunately when you are awake that knowing is sometimes so far underground that no matter how loud your inner adviser screams, you just don’t hear.
 The irony is, you hear your inner critic very easily, but the inner advisor has a tough time reaching you.
 The good thing is, when you miss something of crucial importance your inner advisor will push it into your dreams.